Align

 While I compared the competitors, I noticed that majority of them did not indicate duration and start date.
 This is because majority of these competitors organise events that are ongoing such as attractions.
 As majority of my use cases tend to be ad-hoc and occur occasionally, I have decided to include a start date and duration in my events listing.

-I decided to compare two major event hosting platforms - Airbnb and Eventbrite on their event details user flow and analyse what makes their design user-friendly and also what can be improved.
+I decided to compare two major event hosting platforms - Airbnb and Eventbrite on their event details user flow and analyse what makes their design user-friendly and what can be improved.
 After analysing each page, I created a SWOT analysis on the two major competitors, featuring what they both had in common, their strengths and what could be improved from using their platforms.

-However Airbnb was not upfront about the different pricing for adult and children, unlike Eventbrite who display every pricing model upfront.
+Airbnb was however not upfront about the different pricing for adult and children, unlike Eventbrite who display every pricing model upfront.
 Airbnb's method of adding guests was also difficult to understand as opposed to Eventbrite which was easier to use.

 1. Empathising with Users